patricklafrance/shelby/README.md

 #### Use Shelby.ViewModel variables and functions

+The following variables and functions should be used but not overrided.

 ##### bind: function([element]) : jQuery promise

 Bind the view model to the DOM.
 If a DOM `element` is specified, the view model will be bind to the specified element, otherwise the view model is bind to the `body` element.
 The specified `element` can a jQuery element or a regular JavaScript DOM element.